-Although trained as a composer, Jacob Sundstrom’s work has branched out into several mediums and field including new media, glitch, installation, and data-driven art.
+Although trained as a composer, Jacob Sundstrom’s work has branched out into several mediums and field including new media, installation, and data-driven art.
+He is interested in exploiting idiosyncratic properties of mediums as a way to expose hidden and latent layers of meaning.
 His work focuses on the friction between and among medium, performer(s), and process: using the process against the performers, the process against the medium, the medium against the performers, and visa versa and so on.
 Out of this friction arises fascinating, beautiful, and often surprising results.

 Sundstrom’s musical work has been performed by ensembles including Inverted Space, the JACK Quartet, and the Seattle Chamber Players.
 It has been performed or played in places as diverse as Radiophrenia in Scotland, art galleries and underground venues in Seattle, and the National Gallery of Art (Washington, D.C).
 His visual work has been showcased by the Center on Contemporary Art (Seattle, WA) and he was a featured artist at the Georgetown Art Attack Special Events at CoCA Un[contained] at Equinox Studios.
 His work has also been shown at the Behind the Static glitch art show at Erickson Clock (Atlanta, GA), the Daegu Art Factory (Daegu, South Korea), Piksel17 (Bergen, Norway) and at Common AREA Maintenance (Seattle, WA).
 As a visual artist, Sundstrom was profiled in the June 2016 issue of the Not Random Art Contemporary Art Review magazine.